-- In assessing for impairment, the carrying value should be determined on a consistent basis as the recoverable amount.
-For example: - Where the recoverable amount is determined using the FVLCD model, the carrying amount tested should include current and deferred tax assets / liabilities (but exclude deferred tax assets for existing tax losses, because these are generally not part of the CGU). - Where the VIU model (i.e. pre-tax) is applied, deferred tax assets should not be added to the carrying value and deferred tax liabilities should not be deducted (i.e. are not included in the carrying amount of the CGU).
-This could result in the carrying value for VIU being higher than the carrying value for FVLCD.
-However, in situations where there is significant deferred tax upfront, MFRS 136 VIU test may not be the most appropriate method to determine the recoverable amount of a CGU.
+In assessing for impairment, the carrying value should be determined on a consistent basis as the recoverable amount.
+For example:

+- Where the recoverable amount is determined using the FVLCD model, the carrying amount tested should include current and deferred tax assets / liabilities (but exclude deferred tax assets for existing tax losses, because these are generally not part of the CGU). - Where the VIU model (i.e. pre-tax) is applied, deferred tax assets should not be added to the carrying value and deferred tax liabilities should not be deducted (i.e. are not included in the carrying amount of the CGU).

-4. Impairment reviews of non-financial assets (continued)
+2. Impairment reviews of non-financial assets (continued)